 Oracle JRE 7XX found here: (Thoroughly tested with Dolphin.)

-Oracle JRE 8XX found here: (Not thoroughly tested with Dolphin.)
+Oracle JRE 8XX found here: (Basic testing with Dolphin.)

 ** If you select OpenJDK it will be fully automatic.
 Oracle is just an option for those that want to use them instead.